What Is Sustainable Living?

 - Travel: Sustainable travel and tourism mean choosing to support local economies over international chains and choosing not to support attractions responsible for animal rights abuses.
 Zero waste travel however teaches us to to do things like use reusable bottles over plastic ones especially in foreign countries that lack recycling or waste management systems.

-Sustainable living habits would be taking public transport or cycling to work, composting, adopting a plant-rich diet, buying locally and seeking out products that were made with sustainable production methods.
+Sustainable living habits would be taking public transport or cycling to work, composting, adopting a plant-rich diet, buying locally and seeking out responsible brands that manufacture with sustainability in mind.

 WHY EVERYONE SHOULD TRY TO LIVE MORE SUSTAINABLY